 The Campanula thrives best in a place in the semi-shade.
 The plant likes enough light, but no direct sunlight.
 Direct sunlight can damage the leaves and thus reduce the ornamental value.
 For example, place the plant a few meters from a window on the west or east, a little further in front of a window on the south and it can do well in front of a window on the north.

-Campanula belong to the bell family and are most common around the Mediterranean and Caucasian Mountains.
+Campanula belongs to the bell family and is most common around the Mediterranean and Caucasian Mountains.

 If Campanula suffers from vermin, it is important to control it as soon as possible using a biological or, if desired, a chemical pesticide.